jordansissel/ruby-filewatch/README.md

 * gem install filewatch
 * globtail -x '*.gz' '/var/log/*'

-For developers, see FileWatch::Watch, FileWatch::Tail, FileWatch::WatchGlob,
+For developers, see FileWatch::Watch and FileWatch::Tail.
-and FileWatch::TailGlob.

-Supported platforms:

-* JRuby
-* MRI (without EventMachine)
-* EventMachine/MRI
+Tested on Linux/x86_64.

 All operating systems should be supported.
-Tested on Linux.
+If you run the tests on another platform, please open a Github issue with the output (even if it passes, so we can update this document).

 ## Overview